-Making sure your cat is properly hydrated is one of the best things you can do to promote healthy functioning of their urinary tract, kidneys, and literally every other organ in their body.
+Making sure your cat is properly hydrated is one of the best things you can do to promote healthy functioning of their urinary tract, kidneys, and almost every other organ in their body.
 Just like humans, proper hydration helps flush out toxins, prevents constipation and kidney stones, and keeps their brain and body functioning at optimal levels.

 Here are the best cat water bowls.

 Our Pets DuraPet Premium Stainless Steel Pet Dish

 Non-skid rubber molded to the bowl

 Heavyweight stainless steel

 Made in the U.S.

 OurPets Durapet Premium Rubber-Bonded Stainless Steel Cat Dish is our top pick for a cat water bowl because it's durable, affordable, and dishwasher safe.
 It’s wide enough that it won’t tip easily and your cat’s whiskers won’t touch the edges.
 The stainless steel is resistant to bacterial growth, plus cleaning is a breeze since you can toss this bowl in the dishwasher.
 The bonded rubber bottom stops it from sliding, so you won't have to worry about your cat turning your kitchen floor into a water park.